Read-Lab-Confederation/read-lab-confederation.github.io/content/blog/posts/derep_blog.md

 ###### (tl;dr at bottom)

-In a recent publication, we analysed the quorum sensing operon of > 40,000 _Staphylococcus aureus_ genomes to identify recurring patterns of genetic variation.
+In [a recent publication](https://journals.asm.org/doi/10.1128/spectrum.01334-21)<sup>1</sup>, we analysed the quorum sensing operon of > 40,000 _Staphylococcus aureus_ genomes to identify recurring patterns of genetic variation.
 To infer transmission of specific mutations, we were tasked with constructing phylogenies for multiple clonal lineages, each comprising thousands of isolates<sup>1</sup>.

 Whole genome maximum likelihood phylogeny construction is a both time and computation-intensive process, especially for large numbers of tips.
 Moreover, as we were working with publicly available sequences, there is a lot of redundancy in the uploaded data.
 Presence of too many near-identical isolates would confound our phylogenetic trees -_ too much data?_